newrelic/gatsby-theme-newrelic/packages/gatsby-theme-newrelic/README.md

 ### `SearchInput`

-Used to an input used for searching content.
-This component should be used as a controlled component for best results.
+An input element used for searching content.

 ```js
 import { SearchInput } from '@newrelic/gatsby-theme-newrelic';